-The weight requirements of Pop Warner are safety features unique to youth football programs in the area.
-It has been this way since the beginning of Pop Warner and this league is proud of this emphasis on safety.
-There is a pre-season weigh-in of every player conducted by volunteers from the Mecklenburg Optimist Club, and then players are weighed before each game.
+The weight requirements are safety features unique to youth football programs in the area.
+There is a pre-season weigh-in of every player, and then players are weighed before each game.
 Players are allowed to grow one pound each week.

 Certification is an important process.
 Certification is when the league volunteers check paperwork on every child and weigh every child to be sure that they are eligible to play in a particular age and weight division.
 Every birth certificate, doctor’s physical, parent consent and report card is checked.